Cultural Awareness and skills of Intercultural Communication...

 This is the main agenda: how best to establish good understanding, rapport and trust in communicating with someone from a cultural background different from our own.
 When we find someone’s manner apparently unco-operative - whether simply passive and unforthcoming, or at the other extreme, abrupt, demanding or rude - this is frequently a symptom of breakdown of intercultural communication.

-Using documentary DVD evidence we see how misunderstandings of meanings, and misperceptions of intentions, commonly happen – quite unconsciously – in public services because of the influence of people’s first language on their speaking style in English, or of cultural differences of body language, of politeness forms, of ways of structuring answers to questions, or assumptions and expectations about public services, and the roles and powers of staff within them.
-It is crucial legally to be able to identify when cultural misunderstandings are happening; to be able to repair such misunderstandings; or (best of all) to prevent them arising in the first place.
+Using documentary DVD evidence we examine how misunderstandings of meanings, and misperceptions of intentions, commonly happen – quite unconsciously – in public services because of the influence of people’s first language on their speaking style in English, or of cultural differences of body language, of politeness forms, of ways of structuring answers to questions, or assumptions and expectations about public services, and the roles and powers of staff within them.

 9. [Optional:] Tackling the damaging effects of (unwitting) stereotypical thinking at work.
 We all treat others the way we see them.
 So what ‘cultural luggage’ do we bring to how we regard differences of language and (minority ethnic) backgrounds?
 The influence of image-making effects of the media.